 Lifespan of a Colonist

 Only applicable to colonists born via breedings or found as whelps.
-This is the time between levels 1 and 25.
-Once they reach level 25, you will have to submit a Design Update Request with their adult design in order to continue Leveling them.
+Once they earn 25 experience points, you will have to submit a Design Update Request with their adult design in order to continue Leveling them.

 The final stage and final Design Update you will need to submit.
-If your colonist began its life as an adult (level 25), which is most often the case for new colonies, this is the only actual design you will need to submit.
+If your colonist began its life as an adult, which is most often the case for new colonies, this is the only actual design you will need to submit.
 If you're having trouble, refer to the Character guide in the New Player Guide Series.